 While water management charges for bulk water supply in the Olifants-Doorn are a potential source of funding to expand monitoring, it is unlikely that they will permit a dramatic expansion of monitoring.
-The current resource management tariff for irrigation from groundwater in the Olifants-Doorn WMA is 0.7 c/m, while current groundwater irrigation use is estimated as 42 million m/year.
+The current resource management tariff for irrigation from groundwater in the Olifants-Doorn WMA is 0.7 c/m3, while current groundwater irrigation use is estimated as 42 million m3/year.
 If registered use corresponds to estimated use, and if all charges are collected for registered use, then approximately R300 00 per annum will be generated.
-If all these funds were applied to monitoring, or at least data collection in the field, they would not enable a substantial increase in monitoring plans or strategies should be based on a conservative estimate of the availability of funding, and that this should be more-or-less what DWAF currently spends on monitoring in this area.
+If all these funds were applied to monitoring, or at least data collection in the field, they would not enable a substantial increase in monitoring activities using current monitoring procedures.
+It is therefore suggested that any monitoring plans or strategies should be based on a conservative estimate of the availability of funding, and that this should be more-or-less what DWAF currently spends on monitoring in this area.